RomanKubiak/ctrlr/README.md

 =====
 A build.sh script is provided in Builds/Generated/Linux/Standalone, a symlink of that script is location in Builds/Generated/Linux/VST and is used to create a precompiled header and then to trigger the build using make.
-You can do that manualy if you like just have a look at the script, it's really simple.
+You can do that manually if you like just have a look at the script, it's really simple.

 A more complex solution exists in Scripts/post-commit, this script will build all solutions